You budget for, enable, and staff your organization’s

 An effective communications strategy will strengthen information systems’ alignment between IT, IS, and the business.
 When an organization raises the level of awareness with the” total information systems picture”, a business process will take hold that facilitates system discussions leading to meaningful system decisions.
 While there can be many types of system decisions organizations must consider, a few examples may include:

-- Introducing a new system or data to an existing system or environment
+- Introducing a new system or data to an existing

-- Decisions or changes affecting a systems compliance state
+- Decisions or changes affecting a systems

-- Risk strategy – acceptance, avoidance, mitigation, reduction, or transfer
+- Risk strategy – acceptance, avoidance, mitigation,

 - Business continuity or incident response readiness